susham/EZFTP/README.md

 ## Project Description

+Copyright © 2017 Kenneth Martin, Susham Yerabolu, Henry Cooney, Matthew Hawkins, Dakota Sanchez, Chris Kim

 This is a simple FTP client written in Java.
 Currently, it provides a command line interface for common FTP tasks.
 A rudimentary GUI is also provided.

+This program is licensed under the "MIT License".
+Please see the file COPYING in the source distribution of this software for license terms.

 ## Contributor Information
 (CS561) Kenneth Martin, Github: glass2/risingAsh, email: kenneth6@pdx.edu